willdurand/chipolata/README.md

 $ make bootstrap
 ```

-### CLI
+### Desktop

-You can build and run the CLI with the following command:
+You can build and run the "desktop" app with the following command:

 ```
 $ make cli-dev rom=<path to rom>